Halo Lua - Common References

 Version 3: Case-insensitive placeholders with fallback

-This version matches placeholders like $NAME, $Name, or $name to a key in the args table by trying the original
+Matches placeholders like $NAME, $Name, or $name to a key in the args table by trying the original

 key, then lowercased, then uppercased.
 Missing placeholders are left unchanged.